the-galah-survey/the-galah-survey.github.io/dr3/flags.md

 This flag is found in the `GALAH_DR3_main_allstar_v2` (and `GALAH_DR3_main_allspec_v2`) catalogues and is the final bit-flag for the stellar parameter quality flag.
 Its value is found via the summation of the individual flags as tabulated below.

-The first estimate of the surface gravity of each star was found from the Gaia DR2 parallax, so the first bit of `flag_sp` indicates stars with likely unreliable astrometry in Gaia DR2 (defined as `ruwe_dr2>1.4`).
-Note that a high RUWE in Gaia DR2 may not be indicative of a star having less reliable astrometry in Gaia eDR3 (and future releases).

 The value of `flag_sp` are found via the summation of the individual flags as tabulated below:

 | Value | Description |